vangourd/cfddns/README.md

 # CFDDNS.py

-Very simple script that pulls an IP off of a selected interface and then modifies an existing A record on CloudFlare.
+Very simple script that pulls an IP off of a selected interface or queries a web API and then modifies an existing A record on CloudFlare.

 You can setup a Free Account to manage your domains allowing you to do this.

 ## Requires:

-- RHEL 7.x (Should work on any *nix* system but I can't verify.)
 - Python3
 - Free CloudFlare Account